 Boutique studios offer classes throughout the day to help you to squeeze in your workout.

-But, there’s also the fact that you’re not in the typical macho gym environment.
+But, there’s also the fact that you’re not in the typical macho environment and you won’t be fighting gym anxiety.
 You’re surrounded by small groups of like-minded people and can build friendships too.

 And, the best part is that you don’t owe yearly membership fees.